 2 arrested after clash in Sri Lanka town hit by Easter blast

-COLOMBO, Sri Lanka (AP) — Two people have been arrested and an overnight curfew lifted Monday in a Sri Lankan town where a suicide bombing targeted a Catholic church last month and weekend clashes were said to involve majority ethnic Sinhalese and Muslims.
+NEGOMBO, Sri Lanka (AP) — Two people have been arrested and an overnight curfew lifted Monday after mobs attacked Muslim-owned shops and some vehicles in a Sri Lankan town where a suicide bombing targeted a Catholic church last month.

+Residents in the seaside town of Negombo say the mostly-Catholic attackers stoned and vandalized shops.
+It is unclear how the dispute began but most residents say a private dispute took a religious turn.

-Police spokesman Ruwan Gunasekara said the situation has been brought under control.
-He said the violence started as a drunken, private brawl but refused to name parties involved.
+Police spokesman Ruwan Gunasekara said earlier that the violence was brought under control and two people arrested.

+Rizwan Jeffry, a gem-seller who is not related to the former, said about 400 people rampaging in the streets stoned his shop.
+Some of them took precious stones kept in showcases, he said.

+Archbishop of Colombo Cardinal Malcolm Ranjith along with Muslim clerics visited the area Monday to appeal for peace.

-The Sri Lankan government also blocked some social media sites overnight, including Facebook and WhatsApp, "in order to control the situation," the information department director Nalaka Kaluwewa said.
+The government blocked some social media sites overnight, including Facebook and WhatsApp, "in order to control the situation," the information department director Nalaka Kaluwewa said.
 The block was lifted early Monday.

 A state of emergency has been in place since then, with warnings that more attacks are possible.
 Catholic churches were closed for a second weekend, and Muslims are under security surveillance and subjected to hate comments on social media.